 Last updated on June 17th, 2020 at 8:26 am

-In our last four articles on the pension decumulation rule changes that came into force from 6 April 2015, we took a look at the new flexi-access drawdown and uncrystallised funds pension lump sum (UFPLS) retirement options, as well as the money purchase annual allowance, and the changes to the death benefit rules.
-In this article we will now take a look at how lifetime annuities have also changed as a result of the increase in pension flexibility at retirement.
+In our last four articles on pension decumulation, we took a look at the drawdown and uncrystallised funds pension lump sum (UFPLS) retirement options, as well as the money purchase annual allowance, and the death benefit rules.
+In this, our last article in this series, we take a look at lifetime annuities.

 Also, prior to 6 April 2015 it was not possible to commute the income payments payable under a guarantee period for a lump-sum payment.
-However, from 6 April 2015 this is now possible for lifetime annuities (and scheme pensions), with a lump sum limit of £30,000 per scheme.
+However, since 2015 this has been possible for lifetime annuities (and scheme pensions), with a lump sum limit of £30,000 per scheme.

-Where the income payments under an annuity guarantee period started on or after 6 April 2015, the tax treatment of the income received has also changed and is now as follows:
+Annuity guaranteed periods ensure the annuity is paid out for the chosen guaranteed period even if the member dies within that period.
+Where the income payments under an annuity guarantee period started on or after 6 April 2015, the tax treatment of the income received is as follows: